St. Benedict's Preparatory School: Publicity

 The history of the school is related in Thomas A. McCabe's Miracle on High Street (New York: Fordham University Press, 2010).
 On March 20, 2016, the school was featured in a segment of 60 Minutes called "The Resurrection of St. Benedict's".

-In June 2021, an article in The New York Timess documented students participating in a half-century-old school tradition in which freshmen are required to complete a 50 miles hike along the Delaware Water Gap section of the Appalachian Trail.
+In June 2021, an article in The New York Times documented students participating in a half-century-old school tradition in which freshmen are required to complete a 50 miles hike along the Delaware Water Gap section of the Appalachian Trail.

 Documentary

-The critically acclaimed documentary about Newark Abbey and Saint Benedict's Prep, The Rule (2014), by Emmy-nominated, Newark-based filmmakers Marylou and Jerome Bongiorno, was released theatrically, broadcast nationally on PBS, and was screened by the White House Initiative on Educational Excellence for African Americans at the U.S. Department of Education.
+A documentary about Newark Abbey and Saint Benedict's Prep, The Rule (2014), by filmmakers Marylou and Jerome Bongiorno, was released theatrically, broadcast nationally on PBS, and was screened by the White House Initiative on Educational Excellence for African Americans at the U.S. Department of Education.
 The film premiered at the 2014 Montclair Film Festival.